fmoessbauer/drace/README.md

 # DRace

-The drace-client is a race detector for windows build on top of DynamoRIO.
+DRace is a data-race detector for windows applications which uses DynamoRIO to dynamically instrument a binary at runtime.
-It does not require any perparations like instrumentation of the binary to check.
+It does not require any preparations like instrumentation of the binary to check.
-However if debug information is not available, header-only C++11 constructs cannot be detected correctly.
+While the detector should work with all binaries that use the POSIX synchronization API, we focus on applications written in C and C++.
+Experimental support for hybrid applications containing native and Dotnet CoreCLR parts is implemented as well.

+For best results, we recommend to provide debug symbols of the application under test along with the binary.
+Without this information, callstacks cannot be fully symbolized (exported functions only) and user-level synchronization cannot be detected.

 ## Dependencies

 - CMake > 3.8
-- DynamoRIO 7.0.x
+- [DynamoRIO](https://github.com/DynamoRIO/dynamorio) 7.0.x (use weekly releases)
 - C++11 / C99 Compiler

 ### External Libraries